-- Your pitch deck is your proprietary data and you must protect it by adding your copyright.
-Make a note on the cover slide, at the bottom of the page on the left-hand side, clearly indicating the content of the presentation is proprietary, confidential and that you own the copyright to the content.
+1. Your pitch deck is your proprietary data and you must protect it by adding your copyright.
+Make a note on the cover slide, at the bottom of the page on the left-hand side, clearly indicating the content of the presentation is proprietary and confidential and that you own the copyright to the content.

-- Share the pitch deck with your prospective investors in a PDF format before you have a personal meeting with them.
-Avoid asking them to download it via any file sharing app, as it would add to their workload.
+6. Share the pitch deck with your prospective investors in PDF format before you have a personal meeting with them.
+Avoid asking them to download it via any file-sharing app, as it would add to their workload.
 Also, remain prepared for the demo if you are having an in-person presentation.

 Important things to avoid when creating the pitch deck

 - The pitch should be ideally no longer than 15-20 slides because investors won’t really have that much of patience.